costajob/ruby-app-servers/README.md

 ### Speed
 Puma outperforms other servers by a large measure: adopting both pre-forking and threads-pool models proved to be a win-win.
 Passenger was simply not able to perform on par with Puma for light computational requests, but is on the same league for heavy-computational ones.
 Unicorn performance are not stellar, but quite consistent: the throughput remains constant for both light and heavy computational requests.
 Thin reactor-model performance proves to be pretty solid for light computations.
-On heavy computational requests Thin simply cannot keep the pace of Passenger or Puma (but comparison is unfair here, since it runs on a single process).
+On heavy computational requests Thin simply cannot keep the pace of Passenger or Puma (but comparison is unfair).

 ### Reliability
-All the Web servers proved to be pretty reliable, but for Thin, that crashed once under heavy computational requests loading (understandable since it runs on a single process).
+All the Web servers proved to be pretty reliable, but for Thin, that crashed once under heavy computational requests loading (again it's understandable since it runs on a single process).
 Passenger recorded the best latency of the pack for both light and heavy computational requests.

 ### Dependencies